Here’s another edition of “Dear Sophie,” the advice column that answers immigration-related questions about working at technology companies.

-Remember, F-1 students can apply for OPT up to 90 days before completing their degree, but no later than 60 days afterward.
+Remember, F-1 students can apply for OPT up to 90 days before completing their degree but no later than 60 days afterward.
 Take a look at this previous Dear Sophie column on OPT and contact your university’s DSO (Designated School Official) for more information.

 If you already know you want to maintain your startup in the U.S. and find investors here, then talk to a corporate attorney to determine how to structure your startup.
 In general, U.S. investors want to deal with Delaware C corporations.
 Even though you incorporate in the state of Delaware, your startup can be based in Silicon Valley or anywhere in the U.S.

 Setting up your startup properly will also enable your startup to register you for the H-1B lottery in March.
 Since it only costs $10 to register for the lottery, I suggest you to talk an attorney, ensure your eligibility, and go for it as a backup to an O-1A visa.
 (The O-1A visa requires demonstrating that you have extraordinary abilities or accomplishments.)
 In order for your company to sponsor you for an H-1B specialty occupation visa, you and your startup must have an employer-employee relationship, and your startup must have enough funds to pay you the current wage based on your position and location and cover operations.
-I’ve helped startup that have raised less than $100k to obtain an H-1B for one of its co-founders.
+I’ve helped startups that have raised less than $100k to obtain an H-1B for one of its co-founders.

 Having an employer-employee relationship with your startup means that you will need to find a co-founder—or two—and it can be helpful if you personally own less than 50 percent of your startup.
-To have an employer-employee relationship means for example that your co-founder or board member must supervise you, hold you accountable for poor job performance, and even have the ability to fire you.
+To have an employer-employee relationship means, for example, that your co-founder or board member must supervise you, hold you accountable for poor job performance, and even have the ability to fire you.